minimpoun/UE4-Multiplayer-Example/README.md

 - [ ] Bone-Base Damage including Sound Effects for Headshots
 - [ ] Muting System to allow you to mute other players.
 - [ ] Server Admin Controls.

+If you use this, all I ask is that you credit me and Gameplay.Solutions somewhere in your project.